Boorndawan Willam Aboriginal Healing Service

 Lucia Baulch, affectionately known as Aunty Lou says her two passions in life are advocating for improved health outcomes for Indigenous people and singing.
 She grew up in Orbost as the eldest and only girl with eight brothers.
 “Life was hard but good with stern and loving parents and everything handmade and home grown”.
 At 18 years old, Aunty Lou left Orbost to study nursing and midwifery.
 She married and worked at the Lilydale Bush Nursing Hospital and in community nursing until having two children and changing to a night shift position.
 She says that once you are a nurse, you are always a nurse.
 This led her to establish a support group for new mums as well as being involved in numerous volunteering roles and charities throughout her life.
 Aunty Lou is often invited to sit at the table with Government to advise on strategies to improve Aboriginal health and wellbeing, particularly in relation to chronic illness, family violence and improving life expectancy.

-Two years ago she did something for herself and joined the Mullum Mullum Community Choir.
-The Choir from Indigenous, non- Indigenous and refugee backgrounds has come together with the common love of singing, united by a sense of community and reconciliation.
+A few year ago, she did something for herself and joined the Mullum Mullum Yen-Gali Choir.
+The Choir from Indigenous, non- Indigenous and refugee backgrounds have come together with the common love of singing, united by a sense of community and reconciliation.
 She says singing is healing.
 Her heritage is Monaro-Ngarigo and Anglo Indian on her maternal side and Italian on her paternal side.
-Aunty Lou has lived in Mount Evelyn for 52 years and life for her now is busy, happy and involved in community.
+Aunty Lou has lived in Mount Evelyn for 54 years and life for her now is busy, happy and involved in community.

 Tony’s heritage comes from the Wotjobaluk tribe in the western part of Victoria.
 Tony is a father to 5 sons and 4 daughters and has 10 grandchildren.